SamuelSlavka/zk-wallet/README.md

 ### A client-server framework for mobile wallet that will utilize zk-SNARKs as a storage optimization technique.

 ## Initial setup
-For each file ending with .dist create file with the same name with the same contents, but without `.dist` ending.
+For each file ending with `.dist` create file with the same name with the same contents, but without `.dist` ending.
 Afterwadrs replace all `REPLACEME` values with your prefered configuration.
+It is more consisely described in respective READMEs

 ## Server setup
 Server uses rest api for providing up to date Contract address and abi.
 You can configure them in the app as constants and server will be unecessary.